david-fiaty/Magento-2--Translation-Module/README.md

 ## Configuration
 Once the Checkout.com extension for Magento 2 installed, go to **Stores > Configuration > Naxero > Translation** to see the configuration and customization options available.

+The follwin parameters are availale in the module configuration:

 Dedicated technical support is available to all Merchants using the Naxero Translation Module for Magento 2 via the GitHub repositories or directly by email at contact@naxero.com.
 Naxero.com does not provide support for third party plugins or any alterations made to the official Naxero.com plugins.

 **DISCLAIMER**